Cooking With Tea and Its Health Benefits

 Tea Inspired Recipes

-Here are recipes using food with teas, one includes cooking rice with tea.
+Here are some recipes using food that is prepared with tea, one includes cooking rice with tea.
 I also made popsicles with another tea blend.

 Summer Risotto Made with Green Tea

-Can you cook with green tea?
-Why certainly!
+You might be wondering if you can cook with green tea?
+Why certainly! ( Just don’t steep the tea too long see directions below, steeping too long will make it bitter.)
 Try this green tea-infused rice!
 This risotto was made with Asheville Tea Company’s G and Tea which is a green tea that includes lime basil, rosemary, lime peel, and juniper berries.

 4 cups of G and Tea (careful to steep only about a minute or two with water between 140-185 degrees)